 Electronic targets determine the x/y coordinates of the center of each shot and the radial distance from the shot center to the center of the target.
 The target calculates the score of the shot by comparing that radial distance with the appropriate scoring ring radius, with the scoring ring radius varying according to the bullet diameter of the pistol being used by the competitor (3.10.1).
 This data is displayed on the competitor's monitor and recorded in the main computer.
-Prior to a competition, the Technical Officer must confirm that the correct target dimensions, distance, and bullet diameter being used by each competitor have been entered in the main computer.
-Scores indicated by competitors' electronic target monitors are final unless successfully protested in accordance with these rules (see Rule 6.0).
+Prior to a competition, the Technical Officer must confirm that the correct target dimensions, distance, and bullet diameter being used by each competitor's electronic target monitors are final unless successfully protested in accordance with these rules (see Rule 6.0).